If you want your website to be optimized for SEO, using a focus keyword for your posts and pages is really important.

 Step 3: Input Your Focus Keyphrase

-For instance, our focus keyphrase is “time management at work,” but we could use “how to manage time at work” as an additional keyphrase.
+For instance, if our focus keyphrase is “time management at work,” we could use “how to manage time at work” as an additional keyphrase.

 Step 4: Make Suggested SEO Updates

-Now, AIOSEO will make suggestions based on your focus keyphrase for how to improve your content and your optimization.
-Find some suggestions in the Focus Keyphrase box:
+Now, AIOSEO will make suggestions based on your focus keywords for how to improve your content and your optimization.
+You’ll find these suggestions in the Focus Keyphrase box:

 Then scroll a little further to find more suggestions in the Page Analysis box:

 That’s it!
-That’s how you use a focus keyphrase to analyze and optimize your content.
+That’s how you use focus keywords to analyze and optimize your content.

 How to Track Focus Keyphrases in Google Analytics

-Now that you know how to find and use a focus keyphrase in your content, you can go a step further by tracking your keyphrase performance in Google Analytics.
+Now that you know how to find and use focus keywords and keyphrases in your content, you can go a step further by tracking keyword performance in Google Analytics.

 To get AIOSEO focus keyphrase data into Google Analytics, you can use the MonsterInsights plugin.